fandora-network/docs/docs/edge/configuration/manage-private-keys.md

 ## Overview

-The Polygon Edge has two types of private keys that it directly manages:
+The fandora Edge has two types of private keys that it directly manages:

 * **Private key used for the consensus mechanism**
 * **Private key used for networking by libp2p**
 * **(Optional) BLS Private key used for the consensus mechanism to aggregate validators' signatures**

-Currently, the Polygon Edge doesn't offer support for direct account management.
+Currently, the fandora Edge doesn't offer support for direct account management.

-Based on the directory structure outlined in the [Backup & Restore guide](/docs/edge/working-with-node/backup-restore), the Polygon Edge stores these mentioned key files in two distinct directories - **consensus** and **keystore**.
+Based on the directory structure outlined in the [Backup & Restore guide](/docs/edge/working-with-node/backup-restore), the fandora Edge stores these mentioned key files in two distinct directories - **consensus** and **keystore**.

 ## Key format